From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: Introduction

 \subsection{RIS-assisted IM schemes}

 Given extensive research on reconfigurable intelligent surfaces (RIS), IM is increasingly integrated into its applications.
 First, RIS acts as a passive relay to enhance IM communication quality.
 In \cite{ref10}-\cite{ref11}, an RIS-assisted IM scheme is proposed where SSK operates at transmit antennas, improving BER performance via RIS assistance, as termed TSSK herein for convenience.
-RIS-assisted SM schemes are explored in various state-of-the-art works \cite{ref12}-\cite{ref16}, with SM at transmit antennas and RIS boosting receiver SNR, sa called the TSM in this paper.
+RIS-assisted SM schemes are explored in various state-of-the-art works \cite{ref12}-\cite{ref16}, with SM at transmit antennas and RIS boosting receiver SNR, so-called the TSM in this paper.
 To reduce antennas, RIS-assisted GSSK is introduced in \cite{ref12}, adhering to GSSK activation principles at transmit antennas, though with inferior BER compared to TSSK and TSM.
 Recent advancements include diverse RIS-assisted IM variants operable not only at transmitters but also at receivers via antenna selection, referred to as received IM herein.
 As a trade-off in RIS-assisted systems, received IM offers advantages like superior BER, reduced transmitter complexity, and potential gains in SE over related schemes \cite{ref17}-\cite{ref21}.
 In \cite{ref17}, RIS-assisted RSM and RSSK are first proposed with antenna selection at receive antennas, yielding good BER but omitting transmitter-RIS channel due to AP design, with room for SE improvement.
 Subsequently, RIS-assisted RGSM and RGSSK schemes emerge in \cite{ref18}-\cite{ref19}, enhancing SE via novel low-complexity detectors, albeit with poorer BER than RSM and RSSK.
 All these schemes employ fixed selected or activated antennas for information mapping, limiting flexible SE enhancement or dynamic antenna adjustment.
 To overcome this, we propose two novel schemes with a flexible adaptive antenna selection algorithm, enabling dynamic resource configuration for improved SE adaptability and surpassing fixed-antenna constraints.
+While our proposed schemes rely on coherent detection, acquiring the requisite cascaded CSI typically requires dedicated pilot-based training protocols.
+To circumvent this estimation overhead, non-coherent transmission designs present a promising alternative \cite{RR_R3_A, RR_R3_B, RR_R3_C}, which demonstrate significant potential in reducing system complexity while enhancing secure communications.
+Unlike classic SM/SSK that requires multiple power-hungry transmit RF chains and relies on random fading, receive-side RIS-IM uses a single-antenna transmitter and a RIS to artificially reshape the channel.
+This paradigm minimizes IoT transmitter costs and enhances security.
+Advancing this, our schemes introduce an adaptive receive-antenna activation mechanism, fundamentally breaking the SE bottlenecks of conventional fixed-antenna RIS-IM.
+Besides, differing from traditional received IM schemes that rely on a fixed number of active antennas and physically deactivate the rest, our proposed schemes keep all receive antennas active and utilize RIS passive beamforming to dynamically vary the number of selected antennas per time slot.
+This adaptive mechanism fundamentally breaks the SE bottlenecks of fixed-antenna designs while intrinsically avoiding the computational overhead of complex real-time channel optimization.
 The RIS-assisted transmitted ASM scheme is termed TASM, with ASM at the transmitter.